Kiunga1/github-user-search-app/README.md

-# Frontend Mentor - GitHub user search app solution
+# GitHub User App

 This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a simple React application that allows users to search for GitHub profiles and view user details.
+The app includes a dark/light theme toggle that respects the user's system preferences.

 ## Table of contents